-On August 13, 2011, a violent wind gust toppled 35 tons of stage rigging onto a crowd at the Indiana State Fair.
-Now, survivors of that night reveal the chaos, terror, heroism, providence, and pain.
+On August 13, 2011, a violent wind gust toppled 35 tons of stage rigging onto the crowd gathered for a Sugarland concert.
+Now, survivors of the Indiana State Fair stage collapse reveal the chaos, terror, heroism, providence, and pain of that night.
 And the slow healing.

 Shannon Raddin watched with dread as a tethered balloon whipped wildly above the crowd.

 She and her 10-year-old daughter, Jade Walcott, were waiting for the Sugarland concert to begin.
 They had traveled 120 miles to see the band perform at the Indiana State Fair, and waited nearly four hours in line before taking their places in the “Sugarpit,” one row back, center stage.
 Now the sky to the northwest was dark, and the wind howled.
 She was afraid that if the crowd had to leave, she and Jade would lose their spot.

 Raddin, a caterer and real-estate agent from northern Kentucky, near Cincinnati, and her daughter had already attended two Sugarland concerts together.
 They had road-tripped to see the group a few months earlier in Nashville, where they danced in the Sugarpit just a few feet away from singer Jennifer Nettles.
 Standing up close was awesome, Raddin thought, so she decided to buy Sugarpit passes again for the show in Indianapolis.